tzhangchi/awesome-free-saas/README.md

 ## Docs

+- [AFFiNE](http://affine.pro/) -AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.
 - [Craft](https://www.craft.do/) - Built for digital devices from the ground-up, Craft brings back the joy to writing.
 - [DrawOnPDF](https://www.goodannotations.com/tools/draw-on-pdf) - Draw on PDF documents online with the best free PDF editor.
 - [轻雀文档](http://docs.qingque.cn/) - 企业级智能在线协作文档